 One downside of living in Waterman - Shabbona, however, is that residents on average have to contend with a long commute, spending on average 31.90 minutes every day commuting to work.

-The education level of Waterman - Shabbona citizens is a little higher than the average for US cities and towns: 24.46% of adults in Waterman - Shabbona have at least a bachelor's degree.
+The population of Waterman - Shabbona overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Waterman - Shabbona, 24.46% have at least a bachelor's degree.

 The per capita income in Waterman - Shabbona in 2022 was $40,555, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $162,220 for a family of four.
 However, Waterman - Shabbona contains both very wealthy and poor people as well.